opensearch-project/documentation-website/_api-reference/search.md

 explain | Boolean | Whether to return details about how OpenSearch computed the document's score.
 Default is false. from | Integer | The starting index to search from.
 Default is 0. ignore_throttled | Boolean | Whether to ignore concrete, expanded, or indexes with aliases if indexes are frozen.
-Default is true. ignore_unavailable | Boolean | Specifies whether to include missing or closed indexes in the response and ignore unavailable shards during search execution.
-Default is false. lenient | Boolean | Specifies whether OpenSearch should accept requests if queries have format errors (for example, querying a text field for an integer).
+Default is true. ignore_unavailable | Boolean | Specifies whether to include missing or closed indexes in the response and ignores unavailable shards during the search request.
+Default is `false`. lenient | Boolean | Specifies whether OpenSearch should accept requests if queries have format errors (for example, querying a text field for an integer).
 Default is false. max_concurrent_shard_requests | Integer | How many concurrent shard requests this request should execute on each node.
 Default is 5. phase_took | Boolean | Whether to return phase-level `took` time values in the response.
 Default is false.